-The Student Wellness Education Program operates as part of the Department of Student Wellness along with the Center for Counseling and Consultation and Student Health Services, Wellness Education seeks to challenge students about decisions concerning their overall wellness including those related to the use of alcohol and other drugs.
-It is also charged with raising the awareness of the entire University community of these same issues through:
+The Student Wellness Education Program operates as part of the Department of Student Wellness along with the Center for Counseling and Consultation and Student Health Services.
+Wellness Education seeks to challenge students about decisions concerning their overall wellness including those related to the use of alcohol and other drugs.
+It is also charged with raising the awareness of the entire University community of these same issues through

-- Conducting educational programs and lectures that heighten awareness and sensitivity - Planning and facilitating events such as National Collegiate Alcohol Awareness Week activities, Safe Spring Break Campaign, Great American Smokeout, and Kick Butts Day, - Distributing literature on alcohol and other drugs at information tables - Creating and supporting alcohol-free events on campus utilizing such programs as the Stressbusters to help reduce stress and promote having a good time without the use of alcohol. - Promoting the services and resources available on campus that support students with overall wellness needs. - Facilitating the Wellness Peer Education program where students are trained to work with their peers through participating in all major campus events, conducting workshops as part of the Don't Cancel that Class (DCTC) program (professors request programs in their absence and in lieu of canceling their classes) and other activities designed to focus on alcohol abuse prevention and other student health and safety issues including healthy relationships, use of over-the-counter drugs, smoking cessation, nutrition and stress reduction. - Requiring all incoming First-Year students to complete the online course, AlcoholEdu. - Provide one-to-one BASICS programming for students found in violation of the University's Alcohol and Other Drug policies.
-BASICS is a multi-session program that helps students learn about alcohol and drug use in the context of their overall health and creates an opportunity for students to look individually at their own situations and tendencies for at-risk behavior.
+- Conducting educational programs and lectures that heighten awareness and sensitivity. - Planning and facilitating events such as National Collegiate Alcohol Awareness Week activities, Safe Spring Break Campaign, Great American Smokeout, and Kick Butts Day. - Distributing literature on alcohol and other drugs at information tables. - Creating and supporting alcohol-free events on campus utilizing such programs as the Stressbusters to help reduce stress and promote having a good time without the use of alcohol. - Promoting the services and resources available on campus that support students with overall wellness needs. - Facilitating the Wellness Peer Education program where students are trained to work with their peers through participating in all major campus events, conducting workshops as part of the Don't Cancel that Class (DCTC) program (professors request programs in their absence and in lieu of canceling their classes) and other activities designed to focus on alcohol abuse prevention and other student health and safety issues including healthy relationships, use of over-the- counter drugs, smoking cessation, nutrition, and stress reduction. - Requiring all incoming first-year students to complete the online course, Kognito -Alcohol and Other Drugs Course. - Provide one-to-one BASICS programming for students found in violation of the University's Alcohol and Other Drug policies.
+BASICS is a multisession program that helps students learn about alcohol and drug use in the context of their overall health and creates an opportunity for students to look individually at their own situations and tendencies for at-risk behavior.

-Wellness Education and Prevention Services utilizes evidenced-based prevention strategies focusing on early prevention with our first-year students during orientation and a a required pre-matriculation online course, (AlcoholEdu).
-Additional alcohol awareness programs are held each semester focusing on high risk drinking times; Halloween and Spring Break.
-Harm Reduction workshops are offered to fraternities and sororities to help them meet educational requirements BASICS (Brief Alcohol Screening and Intervention for College Students) is designed for students who need additional guidance in the decision making process around using alcohol and other drugs addressing expectancies, reasons for use and healthy options.
+Wellness Education and Prevention Services utilizes evidenced-based prevention strategies focusing on early prevention with first-year students during orientation and a required prematriculation online course, Kognito - Alcohol and Other Drugs Course.
+Additional alcohol awareness programs are held each semester focusing on high-risk drinking times-Halloween and Spring Break.
+Harm Reduction workshops are offered to various student organizations including fraternities and sororities to help them meet educational requirements.
+BASICS (Brief Alcohol Screening and Intervention for College Students) is designed for students who need additional guidance in the decision- making process around using alcohol and other drugs.
+BASICS addresses expectancies, reasons for use, and healthy options.
 Parents also are engaged in our prevention strategies during Parent Orientation sessions and Parent Orientation Showcase events.